 - 1. You are required to wear clothing and personal playing and safety equipment that is approved for competition by the sport's governing body. - 2.
-Clothing must not identify you, your school, club or achievements, and it is requested that you wear black, navy or white shirts for the examination. - 3.
-You are required to report to a supervisor to register for the practical examination 30 minutes before your scheduled examination time. - 4.
-Once your attendance has been recorded you will be given a coloured, numbered bib to wear for the examination and directed to a supervised warm up area. - 5.
+Clothing must not identify you, your school, club or achievements, and it is requested that you wear black, navy or a white shirt for the examination. - 3.
+You are required to report to a supervisor to register for the practical examination 40 minutes before your scheduled examination time. - 4.
+Once your attendance has been recorded you will be given a coloured, numbered bib to wear for the examination and you will be directed to a supervised warm up area. - 5.
 Just prior to the scheduled examination time you will be escorted from the warm up area to the examination area.